 Attendance Allowance is a tax-free benefit if you are aged 65 or over and you need care.
-See separate leaflet called Attendance Allowance.
+See the separate leaflet called Attendance Allowance.

 Personal Independence Payment is a tax-free benefit for people aged under 65 who have care needs or problems with getting about.
-See separate leaflet called Personal Independence Payment.
+See the separate leaflet called Personal Independence Payment.

 Employment and Support Allowance is a benefit if you are aged under 65, and have problems working because of an illness or disability.
-See separate leaflet called Employment and Support Allowance.
+See the separate leaflet called Employment and Support Allowance.